8 Day 7 Full Peninsula

 Once we reach the Pacific Ocean, we meet up with the Chase Crew for a quick lunch, then race our way down the coast to San Quintin, where we will stay at Baja’s finest - The Old Mill.”
 As some of you know already, the Old Mill owner, Javier, is one of the most accommodating people in Baja.
 Javier will greet us with cold cervezas and fresh caught fish, laid out in Baja style!

 DAY 2.
-SAN QUENTIN TO BAY OF LA - Rise and shine, the trail awaits you!
+SAN QUENTIN TO CATIVINA - Rise and shine, the cactus forests await you!

-Departing the Old Mill while still rubbing your tired eyes, we have a 50 mile off road loop down Hwy 1 to El Rosario, for a quick splash of gas and snacks before jumping back on the dirt for the mind blowing, Catavina loop, sure to bring a smile to your face.
+Departing the Old Mill while still rubbing our tired eyes, we have a 50 mile off road loop down Hwy 1 to El Rosario, for a quick splash of gas and snacks before jumping back on the dirt for the mind blowing Catavina loop, sure to bring a smile to your face.

 UTV Baja Ride

-DAY 4.
-SAN IGNACIO TO LORETO - With an early start, we travel just a few miles into San Ignacio town square to see the beautiful Mission of San Ignacio!
+DAY 5.
+SAN IGNACIO TO SCORPION BAY- With an early start, we travel just a few miles into San Ignacio town square to see the beautiful Mission of San Ignacio! (we normally spend about 1hr at the mission)

 We will do a little sightseeing around the Mission, take some group pictures, and get back on the super fast trail heading to one of the best surf spots in Baja, Scorpion Bay.
-Along the trail we cross the salt flats and some possible non-hazardous water crossing, before our lunch destination in Scorpion Bay.
-Do not dilly-dally, we have a long road ahead of us, driving down the Pacific Coast before turning off into the mountains of La Prisma.
-This is where you need all your wits about you - there is no room for mistakes!!
-The volcanic mountainside claims tires, due to its sharp, razor-like edges, but with careful driving and co-driving it can be easily navigated.
-Once we start our descent headed for Loreto, we encounter a few silt beds, but what is Baja without a little silt - right?
+Along the trail we cross the salt flats and possibly some non-hazardous water crossing, before our night's destination in Scorpion Bay.
+Do not dilly-dally, we have a long road ahead of us, driving down the Pacific Coast before turning off into toward the Scorpion Bay Hotel.
+San Ignacio to Scorpion Bay is about 100 miles.
+The roads are fast, fun and slippery, so drive with caution.
+It's always an experience getting gas in Scorpion Bay..... we just leave this for you to experience it for your self...
+Hotel for the night is the Scorpion Bay Hotel and it is amazing.
+True Baja hospitality and accommodations you'll wish you had more time there.

 Heading back out on the trail, we start our winding way over the mountain range.
 Several places to see along the way: the San Luis Gonzaga ruins and the Mission San Luis Gonzaga Chiriyaqui - the most southern of the missions - will be next to visit.
 Then we start the trail back over the peninsula to hug the coast down to the City of La Paz